ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

 This populates all the secondary tables and provides sufficient data for testing for the main two tables (Headword and Citations).

     $ python manage.py seed

+#### To automagically reset Test Database

+Not for production

+    python manage.py resetdb

+NOTE: Comment this method out in manage.py for production or add "if production return" to the first line if that capability is in Python

+#### Set-up a small production database (102 entries)

+    python manage.py data_import Q:db

+#### Set-up production Database -

+Once only, further runs will reset the database to June 2015.
+Takes around an hour to load all data.

+    python manage.py data_import all:db

 ### fabric
 ref: http://www.jeffknupp.com/blog/2012/02/09/starting-a-django-project-the-right-way/